-The U.S. Government requires that employees hired by contractors and subcontractors to work on international government contracts be protected by Defense Base Act (DBA) coverage, regardless of their assignment and/or location.
+The U.S. Government requires employees hired by contractors and subcontractors to work on international government contracts to be protected by Defense Base Act (DBA) insurance coverage, regardless of their assignment and/or location.

 Interest in DBA insurance has increased recently due to the high number of Department of Defense and other government contracts that are being awarded to U.S. corporations for work in countries such as Afghanistan and Iraq on projects related to the military, public works and U.S. national security.

 Employment Situations Requiring DBA Coverage